chrmod/spanan/README.md

   only one direction.
 Future releases of Spanan will provide two way communication channel.

+# Requirements

+Spanan uses Javascript Proxy API so require will work in Firefox >= 40 or Chromium >= 49.

 # Installation

 In your html document add: